 Few things make routinely bathing feel like ablution, the way a sculptural, aromatic soap can.
 This series is created for just that, the ephemeral slopes and ridges of which wear with each indulgent use.

 Hand-made and cleverly crafted, the organic blends for these tactile and aromatic soaps are rich in nourishment for the skin and senses alike.

 The last of this list is a truly sensorial treat, transforming any room into a dreamscape.
 A flexible curtain woven from paper, with pockets for holding fresh flowers; this limited production item is a living tapestry of nature in all its blooming glory.

-Manila Jute is processed into washi threads and spun into a drape.
+Manila Jute is processed into washi threads.
 Hand-sewn into it are pockets that house the glass vessels for placing individual stems of flowers.